 is a British writer.
 After studying History and German at Oxford and attending Harvard University as a Kennedy Scholar, he began writing about sports “from an anthropological perspective” and joined the Financial Times in 1994.
 His column today is called “Opening Shot” and is a fixture of the FT’s Weekend Edition.

-was the Secretary of State for Foreign and Commonwealth Affairs from 2007 to 2010.
+was the Secretary of State for Foreign and Commonwealth Affairs of the United Kingdom from 2007 to 2010.
 He became Member of Parliament in 2001.
 In 2013, he resigned from Parliament and became President and CEO of the International Rescue Committee in New York City.

 is the CEO of Lazard France and a co-owner of Le Monde.
 He started his career as an adviser for the Ministry of the Economy, Finance and Industry under Minister Dominique Strauss-Kahn from 1998 to 1999.
 He also served as chief of staff to Finance Minister Laurent Fabius from 2000 to 2002.

 teaches Political Science and Communication at the Hertie School of Governance.
 She obtained a master’s degree from the University of California at Berkeley and a PhD from Heidelberg University.
 She is co-founder and editor-in-chief of the Journal for Political Consulting and Policy Advice and has published extensively in international journals.

 is a technology policy expert who was Senior Adviser for Innovation to Secretary of State Hillary Clinton.
 After leaving the Department of State he joined Columbia University’s School of International & Public Affairs as a Senior Fellow and is the author of the book The Industries of the Future.
 He is currently a Distinguished Visiting Fellow at Johns Hopkins University.